-Christian Healthcare Ministries, often referred to as CHM is one of the oldest and most popular health sharing ministries in the United States.
-Christian Healthcare Ministries has existed to biblically and faithfully support the needs of their members since 1981.
-Their purpose is to glorify God and serve His people.
-Christians have a two thousand year history of meeting each others needs.
+Christian Healthcare Ministries, often referred to as CHM, is longest-serving and most popular health sharing ministries in the United States.
+Christian Healthcare Ministries has biblically and faithfully supported the needs of their members since 1981, with $6 billion in medical bills shared as of 2021.
+Their mission statement is to glorify God, show Christian love, and experience God’s presence as Christians share each other’s medical bills.
+Christians have a 2,000-year history of meeting each other’s needs.
 This is simply a modern interpretation of that tradition.

-CHM is not a traditional insurance company, they are a Christian ministry that can help cover any medical costs and medical expenses.
-While there are many terms for this type of ministry such as “health shares”, “health sharing ministries”, and “health care sharing ministry”, Christian Healthcare Ministries refers to themselves as a “health cost sharing ministry”.
+CHM is a Christian ministry that can help share in any eligible medical costs and medical expenses.
+While there are many terms for this type of ministry such as “health shares,” “health sharing ministries,” and “health care sharing ministry,” Christian Healthcare Ministries refers to themselves as a “health cost sharing ministry.”
 They claim to be the nation’s first and longest-serving Christian health cost sharing ministry.

-Christian Healthcare Ministries has shared over $3.5 billion in healthcare costs for its members and they have been featured on The Dave Ramsey Show.
-In 2018 alone, CHM shared $388,722,857 in healthcare bills.
-Additionally, CHM is A Better Business Bureau A+ Accredited Charity.
+Christian Healthcare Ministries has shared $6 billion in healthcare costs for its members and they have been featured on The Ramsey Show.
+Additionally, CHM is A Better Business Bureau Accredited Charity.

 There are three participation levels: Gold, Silver, and Bronze.
 The benefits and responsibilities for these sharing programs are detailed below.

 The Gold program is Christian Healthcare Ministries highest and most extensive program.
-The program costs $150 per unit per month.
-For an individual, you only have to pay for $150/month.
-For a family of 5, you’re looking at $450 a month — which is still fairly inexpensive for an entire family.
+The program costs $172 per unit per month.
+For an individual, you only have to pay for $172/month.
+For a family of 5, you’re looking at just over $500 a month — which is still fairly inexpensive for an entire family.
 CHM will share “100 percent of bills for any medical incident exceeding $500 as long as all the other guidelines are met.”

 Signing up for Christian Healthcare Ministries is fairly easy.
 They have an application page where they ask for information on you and, if applicable, your family.
-After submitting the application, you will be contacted by CHM for further instructions on how to enroll into the health sharing ministry.
+Your membership starts on the date you request.
+After you join, CHM staff will send your Welcome Pack and membership cards to the address you listed.

-Are you a member of Liberty Healthshare?
-Please leave a review below so others can get a better sense of what it’s like to be a part of a healthsharing ministry!
+Are you a member of Christian Healthcare Ministries?
+Please leave a review below so others can get a better sense of what it’s like to be a part of Christian Healthcare Ministries!

 Talk to actual members